Find and Evaluate Worship Songs for Church

 Initial Importance: Primary

-Many well-known worship leaders have incredible vocal ranges but this can leave a congregation behind - especially in smaller churches - as high notes become unmanageable.
+Many well-known worship leaders have incredible vocal ranges but this can leave a congregation behind - particularly in smaller churches - as high notes become unmanageable.

 Corporate?